BodaViktoria/FD/README.md

 - **computeSmallestAvailableNumber(hexNumbers: number[]): number**

-  - Computes the smallest available hexadecimal number not used in the found assert or xlog statements.
+  - Computes the smallest available hexadecimal number not used in the found assert or xlog statements, separately.